aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 ## Vertices

-Use vertices to represent instances of a thing (entity, concept, event, etc).
+Use vertices to represent instances of a thing (an entity, concept, event, etc).
 You can think of a vertex as being roughly equivalent to a row in a relational table.

-###Vertex IDs
+### Vertex IDs

-Some graoh databases automatically assign IDs to vertices when they are created, others allow you to supply your own.
+Some graph databases automatically assign IDs to vertices when they are created, others allow you to supply your own.
 If the database allows it, consider supplying your own IDs when creating vertices.
 These could be a stable domain attribute that uniquely identifies an entity – an employee number, for example, or a product SKU – or an ID derived from an original source for the data, such as a primary key in a relational table.

 > Neptune allows you to supply your own IDs when you create a vertex.
 If you don't supply an ID, Neptune will create a string-based UUID for you.